LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Local Invertible Map Decision Diagrams

-\begin{theorem} There exists a circuit family $C_n$ such that $C_n \ket{0}^{\otimes n} = \ket{W_n}$, that Pauli-\limdds can efficiently simulate.
-Here simulation means that it constructs representations of all intermediate states, in a way which allows one to, e.g., efficiently simulate any single-qubit computational-basis measurement or compute any computational basis amplitude on any intermediate state and the output state. \autoref{sec:efficient-w-state-preparation} gives the proof. \end{theorem}
+\begin{restatable}{theorem}{thmw} There exists a circuit family $C_n$ such that $C_n \ket{0}^{\otimes n} = \ket{W_n}$, that Pauli-\limdds can efficiently simulate.
+Here simulation means that it constructs representations of all intermediate states, in a way which allows one to, e.g., efficiently simulate any single-qubit computational-basis measurement or compute any computational basis amplitude on any intermediate state and the output state. \end{restatable}

 We note that we could have obtained a similar result using the simpler scenario where one applies a $T$ gate to each qubit of the $(\ket{0} + \ket{1})^{\otimes n}$ input state.
 However, our goal is to show that \limdds can natively simulate scenarios which are relevant to quantum applications, such as the stabilizer states from the previous section.
 The $W$ state is a relevant example, as several quantum communication protocols use the $W$ state~\cite{wang2007quantum, liu2011efficientWState, lipinska2018anonymous}.
 In contrast, the circuit with only $T$ gates yields a product state, hence it is not relevant unless we consider it as part of a larger circuit which includes multi-qubit operations.